 I just wanted to say how delighted I am with the service I received with my recent order!
 It is very heartening to know in this time of postal strikes and often lacklustre customer service in so many of our industries that there are still those whom perform to a very high standard.
 I am 100% satisfied.
 24 hours or less from finding your website to delivery!
 Thank you to all concerned!

-Supplied as a bare root grafted vines approximately 12" - 18" (30 - 45 cm) tall including roots.This Product is Available Now.
+Supplied as a potted vine approximately 12" - 18" (30 - 45 cm) tall including pot.This Product is Available Now.

 Developed in the 1920's in France, this variety is sometimes known as Seyve-Villard.
 UK growers have given it the nickname 'Save All' because of its excellent reliability and good resistance to disease.
 It crops heavily, even producing good crops of small white fruits in cooler years.